 Quality and efficiently gathered and collated impact data is needed for a range of reasons.
 For example, Australian Government DRFA processes rely on impact data for funding.
-Impact data is also vital in planning the scale, nature and localities of relief and support needs.

-- State Special Emergency Management Plan for Impact and Damage Assessment 2018 and related Rapid Impact Assessment (RIA) systems and processes. - National Impact Assessment Model (NIAM) and National Impact Assessment Framework (NIAF) (2016 Australian Department of Home Affairs). - Other sources of information, including evacuation centre registrations, calls for assistance and insurance claim data sets.
+- State Special Emergency Management Plan for Impact and Damage Assessment 2018 and related Rapid Impact Assessment (RIA) systems and processes (DPIPWE/SES/TFS/DPAC). - National Impact Assessment Model (NIAM) and National Impact Assessment Framework (NIAF) (2016 Australian Department of Home Affairs).

-Issues identified during the development of the Strategy included the following.
+Issues identified during the development of the draft Strategy included:

 - There is scope to improve the current suite of EM plans.
 There are challenges maintaining a regular review cycle and consistency of formatting for many of the plans.
-The readability and clarity of responsibilities within some plans could be improved and there is scope to apply better governance arrangements and reporting mechanisms. - Connections between public information mechanisms need to be clear.
+The readability and clarity of responsibilities within some plans could be improved and there is scope to apply better governance arrangements and reporting mechanisms. - Connections between public information mechanisms are sometimes unclear.
 Messages must be integrated and explicit.
 Some topics cover multiple agencies' functions, for example, school bus changes. - Application of contemporary impact and damage assessment data capture requirements and related procedures and processes could help support relief and recovery efforts.

-Ideas identified during the development of the Strategy included the following.
+Ideas identified during the development of the draft Strategy included:

-- Continue improvements to ensure Tasmania's early warning and emergency communications are adequate and operate in an integrated manner in line with national guidelines. - Improve measures to capture and access impact assessment information. - Develop and maintain a SSEMP covering cyber security. - Continue measures to improve EM plans and their accessibility.
+- Continue improvements to ensure Tasmania's early warning and emergency communications are adequate and operate in an integrated manner in line with national guidelines. - Improve measures to capture and access to impact assessment information. - Develop and maintain a SSEMP covering cyber security. - Continue measures to improve EM plans and their accessibility.